Hristina Veljanova

 Hristina Veljanova has been a project assistant at the Department of the Foundations of Law - Section "Law and IT" since March 2020.
 Her research interests are in the fields of ethics of technology, machine ethics, robot ethics, computer ethics and theories of justice.
 She has worked on several national and international projects and dealt with topics such as trust and trustworthiness in ICT, cyber security in SMEs, networked and automated driving, learning analytics in universities.
 She is doing her PhD at the Institute of Philosophy with a thesis on Values by Design in autonomous driving.

-The ongoing digitalization and automation of many task areas through increasingly complex systems not only raises questions about their adequate use and social acceptance, but must simultaneously address their conformity with European fundamental rights and values as well as their trustworthiness.
+The ongoing digitalization and automation of many task areas through increasingly complex systems not only raises questions about their adequate use and social acceptance, but must also simultaneously address their conformity with European fundamental rights and values as well as their trustworthiness.
 In the automotive sector, these processes are reflected in the development of driver assistance systems, which are taking over ever more extensive driving functions and challenging the usual understanding of legal responsibility, safety and privacy.